com-480-data-visualization/datavis-project-2022-vizsquad/README.md

 - DynamoVis ([link](https://github.com/move-ucsb/DynamoVis))
   - An interactive tool for the exploratory visualization of animal movement data.
 Made for biologists in the form of desktop applications.

+#### Why is our approach original?

 While there is scientific research on the individual studies, there is no visualization that would combine the data of different studies and show animal migrations in an interactive way.
-Our goal is to present data on migration to non-experts and show the dynamism of the animal world that is greater than we usually think.
+Our goal is to present data on migration to non-experts in accessible way and show the dynamism of the animal world that is greater than we usually think.

 #### Sources of inspiration